Dirty Rotten Imbeciles: Crossover thrash period (1987–1996)

 In October 1989, D.R.I. released their fifth album Thrash Zone.
 Continuing in the same vein as 4 of a Kind, the album was another success for D.R.I. and two music videos were released to accompany it, "Beneath the Wheel" and "Abduction".
 The band toured for almost two years in support of Thrash Zone, mainly in Europe and North America, performing with numerous bands such as Nasty Savage, Sick of It All, Corrosion of Conformity, Mordred, Excel, Uncle Slam, Cryptic Slaughter, Dead Horse, Atrophy and Bitter End.

 In 1990, Felix Griffin left the group and was replaced by Rob Rampy.
-Around the same time, D.R.I. had severed ties with Metal Blade Records and it took over two years and a search for a new label, until Rotten Records released the band's sixth album Definition in late 1992.
-A music video was released for the song "Acid Rain".
+Around the same time, D.R.I. had severed ties with Metal Blade Records and it took over two years and a search for a new label, until the band's own imprint Rotten Records released the band's sixth album Definition in October 1992.
+A music video was released for the song, "Acid Rain".
 The video would later be featured in an episode of MTV's Beavis and Butt-Head.

 D.R.I. toured throughout 1992 and 1993 in support of Definition, including opening for Testament, as well as headlining their own shows.
 During this tour, they recorded their gig at the Hollywood Palladium on November 27, 1992, and it was released in 1994 as their first live album, appropriately entitled Live.
 It was, more or less, "released as a stepping stone between Definition and Full Speed Ahead".
 Soon after recording the show, John Menor left D.R.I. and was replaced by the band's long time friend and roadie, Chumly Porter.

 The group took part in headlining the Lolitabazooka Tour in the fall of 1994.
+However, the band was less active during this period and focused on extracurricular activities.

-In 1995, D.R.I. released Full Speed Ahead.
+In November 1995, D.R.I. released Full Speed Ahead.
 They also made another music video, this time for a song called "Syringes In The Sandbox".